AdobeDocs/developers-animatesdk-docs/Document_object/docume10.md

 #### Description

 Method; adds a new rectangle or rounded rectangle, fitting it into the specified bounds.
 This method performs the same operation as the Rectangle tool.
-The method uses the document’s current default stroke and fill attributes and adds the rectangle on the current frame and layer.
+The method uses the documentâ€™s current default stroke and fill attributes and adds the rectangle on the current frame and layer.
 If both *bSuppressFill* and *bSuppressStroke* are set to true, the method has no effect.

 #### Example